spacetelescope/rad/CONTRIBUTING.rst

 Note that RAD is the meeting and synchronization point for a number of different sub-projects of the Nancy Grace Roman Space Telescope project.
-Due to this, contributions many need to be reviewed by multiple teams or have slightly different requirements or development workflows.
+Due to this, contributions may need to be reviewed by multiple teams or have slightly different requirements or development workflows.
 Please do not let this discourage you from contributing!
 The RAD maintainers will help guide you through the process, though it may take some time.